kibook/dpemotes/README.md

 For txAdmin, you can put in in the Settings > FXServer > Additional arguments.
 There is even as a placeholder at this place specifically for this.

 SQL keybinds can be enabled in fxmanifest.lua, however have been commented out.
-Open it and remove the -- from line 6, then restart dpemotes.
+Open it and remove the comment from line 6, then restart dpemotes.

--- dependency 'ghmattimysql'.
+These two lines:  -- dependency 'ghmattimysql'.

 Other instructions please check the fivem forum thread.